markknol/js13k-2020/README.md

 I created [build tool](src/BuildTool.hx) (a macro that runs after compilation is done) that logs sizes and creates the final zip-file.
 The build tool calls [terser](https://www.npmjs.com/package/terser) to minify the build but I also manually replaced some tokens after that in the same macro.

-I added the [no-spoon](https://github.com/back2dos/no-spoon/) library (also macro) to tone down `Std.string`; this is a to-string function that is consistent over all Haxe targets, but adds quite some boilerplate code.
+I added the [no-spoon](https://github.com/back2dos/no-spoon/) library (also macro) to replace `Std.string`; this is Haxe's build-in to-string function that is consistent over all Haxe targets, but adds quite some boilerplate code.
+I don't need this, so I replaced it with something that just returns itself.

 There is another macro that consumes the metadata `@:component` which can be applied on fields, e.g. `@:component var display:DisplayComponent;`.
 This does automagically injects `if (display != null) { display = owner.get(DisplayComponent); Assert(display != null, "Game.display cannot be null"); }` in the `onStart()` method.
 This avoids boilerplate code and is very usable in all game projects that use this entity/component setup, because its readable on which component it depends.
 In release builds, Assert's are entirely removed.
 One can also use `@:component(parents)` which does `owner.getFromParents()` or `@:component(children)` or `@:component(optional)` to skip the assert.

 Haxe is pretty great for this actually!
 I can write normal Haxe code, all fields become small names because of my [Haxe obfuscator](https://github.com/markknol/hxobfuscator) lib.
 I noticed that standard Haxe enums take some space in the output because they can also hold enum values.
 In most cases it was small change to change that too `enum abstracts`, which is basically comes down to a enum in TypeScript (`<ad>But with more features!
 E.g. functions can be added or implicit casting functions.
 Even operator overloading is supported!
-And no one notices when looking at the output because it is inlined!</ad>`).
+And no one notices when looking at the final output because it is all inlined!</ad>`).

 In debug builds I can add nice stuff for development (using conditional compilation) and the release build those things are gone and it is very optimized/small.